RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the scholar award from the Department of Computer Science at the University of Manchester and the Turing Scheme Fund.
-This work is also supported by the Manchester-Melbourne-Toronto Research Fund, the Centre for Digital Trust and Society at the University of Manchester, and the New Energy and Industrial Technology Development Organization.
+This work is supported by the Turing Scheme Fund, the Manchester-Melbourne-Toronto Research Fund, the Centre for Digital Trust and Society at the University of Manchester, and the New Energy and Industrial Technology Development Organization.
+This work is also supported by the scholar award from the Department of Computer Science at the University of Manchester.